stevana/pipelining-with-disruptor/README.md

 even positions in the stream going to the first pipeline copy while the events in the odd positions in the stream go to the second copy of the pipeline.

-When we shard in the `TBQueue` deployment of pipelines we end up copying events from the original stream into the two pipeline copies.
+When we shard in the `TQueue` deployment of pipelines we end up copying events from the original stream into the two pipeline copies.
 This is similar to copying when fanning out, which we discussed above, and the solution is similar.

-First we
+* XXX:

 ```haskell
 Shard :: P a b -> P a (Sharded b)